ducdiep79/CasperLabs/docs/DEVNET.md

   The request will appear in the "Recent Faucet Requests" table; wait for the green check mark to appear in the "Status" column.

-  Note that a "token" obtained on devnet has no monetary value whatsoever.
+  Note: a "token" obtained on devnet has no monetary value whatsoever.

 ##### Step 2: Checking the balance of an account